MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/power-bi-integration.md

 # required metadata

 title: Power BI integration
-description: This article explains how you can use the features and services that are included in Microsoft Power BI to access, explore, and gain insight from your data.
+description: This topic explains how you can use the features and services that are included in Microsoft Power BI to access, explore, and gain insight from your data.
 author: MilindaV2
 manager: AnnBe
 ms.date: 06/16/2017